Naomi Royde-Smith: Literary career

-On leaving school, Royde-Smith moved to Chelsea and began to write for the Westminster Gazette (also known as the Saturday Westminster Gazette), a small magazine that enjoyed visibility beyond its size due in part to the patronage of the fifth Earl of Rosebery.
+On leaving school, Royde-Smith moved to Chelsea and began to write for the Westminster Gazette (also known as the Saturday Westminster Gazette), a small magazine that enjoyed visibility beyond its size due in part to the patronage of the Fifth Earl of Rosebery.
 Royde-Smith rose from being a contributor to the editor of the "problems and prizes" page, a responsibility she shared with her sister Leslie (who would marry George Maitland Lloyd Davies).
 She moved on to writing drama reviews and then, in 1912, became the Westminster Gazettes literary editor, the first woman to attain this position.
-As editor, she championed the work of such writers as Rupert Brooke (whose early poems she published), Graham Greene (whose career she helped to launch), Elizabeth Bowen and Rose Macaulay (both of whose first stories she published), D. H. Lawrence, and Walter de la Mare.
-Beginning after World War I and continuing after the Westminster Gazette folded in 1928, she hosted a literary salon with her then-flatmate Macaulay that was attended by writers such as Edith Sitwell, Osbert Sitwell, Aldous Huxley, W. B. Yeats, and de la Mare.
+As editor, she championed the work of Rupert Brooke (whose early poems she published), Graham Greene (whose career she helped to launch), Elizabeth Bowen and Rose Macaulay (both of whose first stories she published), D. H. Lawrence, and Walter de la Mare.
+Beginning after World War I and continuing after the Westminster Gazette folded in 1928, she hosted a literary salon with her then-flatmate Macaulay that was attended by Edith Sitwell, Osbert Sitwell, Aldous Huxley, W. B. Yeats, and de la Mare.

-In the mid 1920s, Royde-Smith began writing the first of her novels, along with a few plays, biographies, and other works, an occupation that she was able to take up full time after the Gazette closed.
+In the mid 1920s, Royde-Smith published the first of her novels, along with plays, biographies, and other works, an occupation that she was able to take up full time after the Gazette closed.
 Her books examine mundane lives, especially those of women, and often progress from a slow start to a faster-paced, suspenseful finish.
 Two of her novels—her first, The Tortoise-Shell Cat (1925), and The Island (1930)—deal openly if somewhat bleakly with lesbian themes.
 The Tortoise-Shell Cat, which has been held to be her best book, is about a thwarted relationship between a young teacher and a predatory older woman; it has gone in and out of print several times.
 Royde-Smith converted to Catholicism in 1942, and three of her novels have Catholic themes: For Us in the Dark (1937), Miss Bendix (1947), and The Iniquity of Us All (1949).